Asteriskx/IcePlayer/README.md

 >LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
 >OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
 >SOFTWARE.
+>
+# CoreTweet
+>The MIT License (MIT)
+>
+>CoreTweet - A .NET Twitter Library supporting Twitter API 1.1
+>Copyright (c) 2013-2017 CoreTweet Development Team
+>
+>Permission is hereby granted, free of charge, to any person obtaining a copy
+>of this software and associated documentation files (the "Software"), to deal
+>in the Software without restriction, including without limitation the rights
+>to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
+>copies of the Software, and to permit persons to whom the Software is
+>furnished to do so, subject to the following conditions:
+>
+>The above copyright notice and this permission notice shall be included in
+>all copies or substantial portions of the Software.
+>
+>THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
+>IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
+>FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE
+>AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
+>LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
+>OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN
+>THE SOFTWARE.